cedeber/magnolia-megaton/checklist.md

 - [ ] Add woff2 mimetype (/server/MIMEMapping/)
 - [ ] Does Magnolia Search find pages/assets/news/events etc.
 - [ ] Check Form submissions
+- [ ] Check for yaml errors in Definitions App

 # Testings
 Chrome and Firefox should technically behave the same way whatever the operating system is.